spillz/picty/README.rst

 * Multi-monitor support

-  - picty can takes advantage of the extra screen realestate.
+  - picty can be configured to let you browse your collection on one screen and view full screen images on another.

 * Customizable